tehw0lf/n8n-nodes-toon/SPEC-v2.0-archived.md

 ### 14.3 Indentation Errors

-See §12 for indentation semantics.
-In strict mode, decoders MUST error on:
 - Leading spaces not a multiple of indentSize.
 - Any tab used in indentation (tabs allowed in quoted strings and as HTAB delimiter).

 ### 14.4 Structural Errors

-See §12 for blank line semantics.
-In strict mode, decoders MUST error on:
-- Blank lines inside arrays/tabular rows (between the first and last item/row).
+- Blank lines inside arrays/tabular rows.

 For root-form rules, including handling of empty documents, see §5.